ReviewMate

 - Inline comments on single lines or ranges, old or new side, with edit, delete, reply, resolve.

-- Suggestions: propose replacement code in a comment, rendered as a before/after diff and captured in the export.
-Never written to disk.
+- Suggestions: propose replacement code in a comment, rendered as a before/after diff.
+Posted to GitHub as an applicable suggestion, and included in the export.
+Never written to your files.

 - Markdown comments, rendered in the panel.

-- Branch-tied reviews: saved automatically per branch.
-Reviews for deleted or merged branches are archived, not lost, and can be moved to the current branch.
+- Branch-tied reviews: saved automatically per branch, and per pull request.
+Reviews for deleted or merged branches are archived and can be moved to the current branch.

 Diff sources